dcrescenzi/dcrescenzi/README.md

 ## Hi there 😄 I'm Dante Crescenzi

 I'm a 3rd year Computer Engineering student at the university of toronto.
 I's always looking for oppourtunities to collaborate on projects and learn new things.
-As I say in my bio, thanks for stopping by!
+Thanks for stopping by!

 Right now, i'm interning at Oracle as a backend SDE and also on the UofTHacks web dev team.
 I also love personal projects, from small games to a wolphram alpha clone in the terminal (currently in the works), a 16-bit breadboard computer, or soon trying to make a simple neural network from scratch in C, I love a challenge.